thijsvanloef/palworld-server-docker/docusaurus/docs/guides/backup/restoring-backup.md

 The `RCON_ENABLED` environment variable must be set to `true` to use this command.
 :::warning
 If docker restart is not set to policy `always` or `unless-stopped` then the server will shutdown and will need to be manually restarted.

-The example docker run command and docker compose file in [How to Use](#how-to-use) already uses the needed policy
+The example docker run command and docker compose file in [the Quicksetup](https://palworld-server-docker.loef.dev/) already uses the needed policy
 :::

 ## Manually restore from a backup